ahadas/ahadas.github.io/_posts/2017-11-01-engine-xml.md

 title: Addressing Abstraction Hell in oVirt
 ---

 When I was a kid we used to play this game in which someone though about a message and told it to his friend.
 The latter told the message he heard to another kid, and so on.
 Eventually, we were amused to see the difference between the original message and the one that the last kid has heard.
 This post describes our approach for addressing a similar problem that was caused by having too many abstraction layers in oVirt.
 Each layer converted its input in order to report it to the next layer "in its own words", resulting in cumbersome and error-prone business flows in our platform.
-The presented solution was implemented in version 4.2 of oVirt.

 # Background
 oVirt was originated from a management platform developed by a [startup company that created the KVM hypervisor](https://en.wikipedia.org/wiki/Qumranet).
 Back at its early days, not only that the technology it was implemented in was different than the one we use today, but also its design was different than its current design.